 The Council had been through the process of producing a new Local Plan, however the decision was taken to withdraw the Local Plan and it was formally withdrawn on the 11th November 2013.
 You can read The formal letter to the Planning Inspectorate for full statement.

-Hartlepool Local Development Scheme - October 2015
+Hartlepool Local Development Scheme - November 2016